-Mr. Ware believes in the occasional absorption of the opake chrystalline, and recommends to expedite it, by the application of a drop or two of æther to the ball of the eye once or twice a day, together with friction over the eye-lid with a finger smeared with mercurial ointment.
-Little confidence is to be placed in such remedies, and it is now very generally conceded that the only method of restoring sight to persons afflicted with cataract, is to remove the opake chrystalline from the axis of vision; this may be done either by extracting it, or by depressing it to the bottom of the eye.
+Mr. Ware believes in the occasional absorption of the opaque chrystalline, and recommends to expedite it, by the application of a drop or two of æther to the ball of the eye once or twice a day, together with friction over the eyelid with a finger smeared with mercurial ointment.
+Little confidence is to be placed in such remedies, and it is now very generally conceded that the only method of restoring sight to persons afflicted with cataract, is to remove the opaque chrystalline from the axis of vision; this may be done either by extracting it, or by depressing it to the bottom of the eye.
 Both of these operations are performed by surgeons of the present day, and each has powerful advocates among the most respectable members of the medical profession.
+Other operations have recently been invented for the cure of cataract which shall be described presently.

 Before comparing the merits of the two operations, it will be proper to enquire what cases of cataract promise to terminate successfully.
-Scarpa oberves, "It is easy to determine whether an operation can be performed with a prospect of success or not.
-A favourable issue with a prospect of success or not.
-A favourable issue may be expected whenever the cataract is simple, or without any other disease of the eye-ball; in a subject not quite unhealthy or decrepid, and in whom the opacity of the chrystalline humour has been gradually formed without having originated from any external violence, or habitual ophthalmia, especially the internal; where there has not been frequent pain in the head, eye-ball, and supercilium; where the pupil notwithstanding the cataract, has preserved its free and quick motion, as well as its circular figure in different degrees of light; and lastly, where notwithstanding the opacity of the chrystalline lens, the patient retains the power, not only of distinguishing light from darkness, but also of perceiving vivid colours, and the principal outlines of bodies ing vivid colours, and the principal outlines of bodies which are presented to him, and where the pupil has that degree of dilatation which it is usually found to have in a moderate light."
+Scarpa observes, "it is easy to determine whether an operation can be performed with a prospect of success or not.
+A favourable issue may be expected whenever the cataract is simple, or without any other disease of the eye-ball; in a subject not quite unhealthy or decrepid, and in whom the opacity of the chrystalline humour has been gradually formed without having originated from any external violence, or habitual ophthalmia, especially the internal; where there has not been frequent pain in the head, eye-ball, and supercilium; where the pupil, notwithstanding the cataract, has preserved its free and quick motion, as well as its circular figure in different degrees of light; and lastly, where notwithstanding the opacity of the chrystalline lens, the patient retains the power, not only of distinguishing light from darkness, but also of perceiving vivid colours, and the principal outlines of bodies which are presented to him, and where the pupil has that degree of dilatation which it is usually found to have in a moderate light."